titumozammel/operational-silence-framework/README.md

               Sustainable Business Value
 ```

-The Operational Silence Framework (OSF) is the operating mechanism within HERF that converts Human Energy Economics principles into practical organizational action.

-OSF systematically reduces Operational Noise, eliminates unnecessary operational demand, recovers Human Energy, and expands Sustainable Execution Capacity by engineering conditions where Human Energy can be redirected toward value creation.
+The **Operational Silence Framework (OSF)** is the operating mechanism within the **Human Energy Recovery Framework (HERF)**.
+It translates the principles of **Human Energy Economics (HEE)** into practical organizational action by systematically reducing Operational Noise, eliminating unnecessary operational demand, recovering Human Energy, and expanding Sustainable Execution Capacity—creating the conditions for Sustainable Business Value.

 ## Table of Contents